shamful/DQ-SQL-Portfolio/Customers and Products Analysis - Scale Model Cars DB.md

       ON od.productCode = p.productCode
     JOIN orders AS o
       ON o.orderNumber = od.orderNumber
-GROUP BY 1
+GROUP BY o.customerNumber
-ORDER BY 2 DESC
+ORDER BY profit DESC
    LIMIT 5
 )